This topic describes how to use the YYYYWEEK function.

 For example, the

-The YYYYWEEK function is applicable to scenarios where data needs to be partitioned
+The YYYYWEEK function is suitable for scenarios in which data needs to be partitioned

-- Partition data into the database shards by year and week of the year.
+- Data is partitioned into the database shards based on the year and the number of weeks in the year.

-- Distribute data from the same week to the same table shard and ensure that each week within two years corresponds to a separate table shard.
+- Data generated in the same week is partitioned into the same table shard.
+Each week within a cycle of two years corresponds to an independent table shard.

 The YYYYWEEK function can meet the preceding requirements.
-You require that each week within two years correspond to a table shard.
-Therefore, a total of 106 physical table shards must be created, because a year has up to 53 weeks (53 × 2 = 106).
-PolarDB-X 1.0 has eight database shards.
-Therefore, 14 physical table shards must be created in each database shard (106/8 = 13.25, rounded to 14).
+If each week within a cycle of two years needs to correspond to a table shard, a total of 106 physical table shards must be created.
+This is because a year has up to 53 weeks.
+The total number of physical table shards that must be created is calculated by using the following equation: 53 × 2 = 106.
+Fourteen physical table shards must be created in each database shard because a PolarDB-X instance has eight database shards.
+To obtain the number of physical table shards in each database shard, divide the total number of physical table shards that must be created by the number of database shards.
+Then, round the result up to the next nearest integer.
+In this case, the result is 14.
+This result is calculated by using the following equation: 106/8=13.25.
 We recommend that the number of table shards be an integer multiple of the number of database shards.

 create table test_yyyyweek_tb ( id int, name varchar(30) DEFAULT NULL, create_time datetime DEFAULT NULL, primary key(id) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 dbpartition by YYYYWEEK(create_time) tbpartition by YYYYWEEK(create_time) tbpartitions 14;